synthetos/g2/README.md

 #### Functional Changes:
 - Planner improvements to handle extreme cases found in some 3DP slicer outputs

-- `{ja:n}` Junction Aggression replaces Junction Acceleration.
-Cornering now obeys full jerk limitation instead of the centripetal acceleration heuristic.
-JA is now a scaled value that is nominally set to 1.000.
+- `{jt:...}` Junction Integration Time is now the way to set cornering speeds.
+Cornering now obeys full jerk limitation instead of the centripetal acceleration heuristic, making it much more accurate and more true to the jerk limits set for the machine.
+JT is a normalized scaled factor that is nominally set to 1.000.
 Set to less than 1 for slower cornering (less aggressive), greater than 1 (but probably less than 2) for more aggressive cornering.
+This command replaces Junction Acceleration `{ja:...}` and the axis Junction Deviation commands - e.g. `{xjd:0.01}`.
+Attempting to set JA or xJD will return an error.

+- Deprecated `{ja:...}` as it was in support of the Junction Acceleration scheme.

-- Deprecated `{_jd:n}` as it was in support of the Junction Acceleration scheme.
+- Deprecated `{_jd:...}` as it was in support of the Junction Acceleration scheme.

+- Added `{fbs:n}` as a read-only parameter to report the git commit used during compilation

-- Added `{fbc:n}` to report configuration file used during compilation
+- Added `{fbc:n}` as a read-only parameter to report the configuration file used during compilation

 - Added `G38.3`, `G38.4`, `G38.5` Gcodes to complete the G38.2 probing suite